-An emergency notification is an urgent official communication regarding a significant emergency or dangerous situation that may compromise the health and safety of members of the campus community.
-Typically an emergency notification is provided without delay upon confirmation of an immediate or impending threat and empowers the recipient to take appropriate action to minimize injury or loss of life.
+An emergency notification is an urgent communication regarding a significant emergency or dangerous situation that may compromise the health and safety of members of the campus community.
+Typically an emergency notification is provided without delay upon confirmation of an imminent or impending threat and empowers the recipient to take appropriate action to minimize injury or loss of life.

-In the event of a campus emergency, UAPD along with other appropriate response agencies (e.g. fire department, gas company, etc.) will immediately respond and investigate the threat.
-If a significant emergency or dangerous situation involving an immediate threat to the health and safety of students or employees is confirmed, UAPD will notify Strategic Communications (24/7), who will initiate an emergency notification to the campus community using some or all of the following systems depending on the circumstance: University of Alabama website; UA Alerts (email, phone calls, and text messages using an external system); Campus PA system (internal and/or external); Internal campus e-mail system; UA Home Page; Print/Broadcast Media; Social Media (Twitter @UA\Safety); Digital Signage; VoIP telephones; Desktop Alerts; UA Safety App; and 92.5 FM UA Info Radio.
+In the event of an emergency, Gadsden Police along with other appropriate response agencies (e.g. fire department, gas company, etc.) will immediately respond and investigate the threat.
+If a significant emergency or dangerous situation involving an immediate threat to the health and safety of students, employees, or campus visitors is confirmed, Gadsden Police or Fire will notify the UA Gadsden Center Director or designated staff.
+The UA Gadsden Center Director or designated staff will directly trigger an emergency notification to the campus community using some or all of the following systems depending on the circumstance: (1) UA Alerts (email, phone calls, and text messages using an external system); (2) Internal campus e-mail system; (3) direct communication (i.e. door to door within the Center's one building); (4) Internal PA Systems; (5) and UA Gadsden Center Home Page.

-An exception to this policy may occur in those instances where the notification will, in the professional judgment of the EMPG, UAPD, or Incident Command, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-Once the incident has concluded, Strategic Communications will use the same systems to broadcast an "All Clear" notification or information regarding the resolution of the emergency.
+An exception to this policy may occur in those instances where the notification will, in the professional judgment of the Gadsden emergency responders, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

+Once the incident has concluded, the UA Gadsden Center Director or designated staff or Strategic Communications will use the same systems to broadcast an "All Clear" notification or information regarding the resolution of the emergency.

-In special circumstances, UAPD or the Office of Emergency Management may trigger an emergency notification to the campus community via UA Alerts or the Campus PA System.
-In the event an alert is triggered, UAPD will notify Strategic Communications; Strategic Communications will then assume responsibility for further communications.
+In special circumstances, Gadsden Police or Fire officials may deliver emergency notification to the campus community via direct methods (door to door within the Center's one building, internal and/ or vehicle PA systems, etc).

+In the event an alert is triggered, the UA Gadsden Center Director or designated staff will notify the Office of Strategic Communications; Strategic Communications may then assume responsibility for further communications.